dsohk/rancher-devsecops-workshop/docs/part-1.md

 cd workshop
 ```

-2) To view the content for the Cloned Repo, on your terminal execute below command
+2) To view the content for the Cloned Repo, in your terminal execute below command
 ``
 ll
 ``